Financial Modeling Tutorials

 Payback Period in Excel (with excel template)

-Let us now do the same example above in Excel.
+Let us now do the same Payback Period example above in Excel.
 This is very simple.
 You need to provide the two inputs of Initial investment made and Net annual cash inflow.

-You can easily calculate the Payback Period in the template provided.
+You can easily calculate the Payback formula in the template provided.

-You can download this Payback Period template here – Payback Period Excel Template
+You can download this Payback Period template here – Payback Period Formula Excel Template

 This has been a guide to Payback period formula, its usefulness along with examples.
-Here we also provide you with payback period calculator along with excel template download.
+Here we also provide you with payback period calculator along with Payback Period Formula excel template download.
 You may also have a look at these articles below to learn more about Corporate Finance.